Career & Employment Center

 - A referral is a stamp of approval for the quality of your work and your work ethic.

 Networking is the process of meeting people, having conversations and sharing information.
 It is about building relationships and is an important career development skill that is worth developing.
 A good network of professional contacts can help you stand out from a crowded applicant pool.
 Think of it as a spidering effect.
 You know someone who knows someone.
 The more people in your network, the larger your pool of contacts is.
-However, in order to build your network, you have to work at it.
-You can’t just wish it into existence.

 Here are a few tips: